 There's no shortage of programs that need passionate helpers.

 “You should have no problem at all finding ways to help," Helwig said.
 "There are so many wonderful people doing so many great things and they all need your help.
-Just call community connection (dial 211) or go to their website and find out about local groups that are doing the kind of work you are interested in.
+Just call (dial 211) or go to their website and find out about local groups that are doing the kind of work you are interested in.
 Keep your eyes and ears open – there are opportunities all around you.
 Ask your friends about the things they do.”